Magnon-polarons in van der Waals antiferromagnet FePS3: Experimental Results

 The present work highlights the effects observed at high magnetic fields, when the $M_-$ magnon branch is tuned in the spectral range of three low energy $P_i=$1,2,3-phonons.
-As can be seen in Fig.~\ref{Fig2}, the $M_-$ magnon excitation does not intersect any of $P_1$, $P_2$ and $P_3$ phonons and instead a characteristic pattern of the avoided crossing events is observed.
+As can be seen in Fig.~\ref{Fig1}b, the $M_-$ magnon excitation does not intersect any of the $P_1$, $P_2$ and $P_3$ phonons and instead a characteristic pattern of avoided crossing events is observed, in line with recent high-field magneto-Raman study~\cite{LiuPRL21}.
 A simple inspection of the raw data leads us to conclude that the $M_-$ magnon effectively couples to all three $P_1$, $P_2$ and $P_3$ phonons.
-Besides that, an activation of the additional Raman scattering peak, presumably due to another phonon excitation, is observed at high magnetic fields (above 14~T).
-The energy position of this additional excitation (marked as $R_1$ in Fig.~\ref{Fig2}) does not, however, change with the magnetic field what prevents us to firmly conclude about its strong coupling to the magnon mode.
+Besides that, we observe at high magnetic fields (above 14~T) the activation of an additional Raman scattering peak, presumably due to another phonon excitation.
+The energy position of this additional excitation (marked as $R_1$ in Fig.~\ref{Fig1}b) does not, however, change with the magnetic field what prevents us to firmly conclude about its potential strong coupling to the magnon mode.
 As for the upper, $M_+$ component of the magnon mode, we note its smooth blue shift, approximately linear with the magnetic field.
-There are no Raman active phonon modes in the spectral range covered by the $M_+$ magnon component which only approaches the $P_4$ phonon at highest available magnetic fields, but still not sufficiently close to let us conclude about possible hybridization between $M_+$ and $P_4$ excitation.
-Nevertheless, it is worth noting that the extrapolated crossing of the $M_+$ - magnon branch and the $P_4$ phonon is expected at $B\approx40$~T, that is at the field strength at which the phase transition of FePS$_3$ ground state has been recently anticipated from magnetization measurements~\cite{WildesPRB20}.
+There are no Raman active phonon modes in the spectral range covered by the $M_+$ magnon component which only approaches the $P_4$ phonon at the highest available magnetic fields, but still not sufficiently close to let us conclude about their possible hybridization.
+It is still worth noting that the extrapolated crossing of the $M_+$ - magnon branch and the $P_4$ phonon is expected at $B\approx40$~T, that is at the field strength at which the phase transition of the FePS$_3$ ground state has been recently anticipated from magnetization measurements~\cite{WildesPRB20}.